joizo/QA-Auto-Test-Booking_old/README.md

 3) Pick current date;
 4) Pick current date + 7 days;
 5) Click on button "Search";
 6) On the search results page it check whether there is at least 1 result;
-7) Checking whether results should contain "New York" in the location text.
+7) Check all results are from New York on Search Page in the location text.

 **Expected Result:**
 All steps is passed